First of all, let’s talk about making money as an artist. There are many ways for selling artwork:

 Selling artwork as art prints & on products

-With Society6.com, you sell digital copies of your artwork and photography.
+With Society6.com, you provide digital copies of your artwork and photography.
 Upload a JPG of your art and then they handle the materials, printing, shipping, and customer service.
 On S6, my highest grossing artwork is my Tropical Palm Print (read about the inspiration behind this artwork here) and in just over one year I earned $1,200 on this piece, so far.
 I retain rights to my work, and if sales continue at this rate without factoring further growth, I may earn a further $6k over a span of 5 years, that’s not bad.
 Making $7.2k for one design is more than I could have ever dreamed of.
-I’m sharing this to explain why selling artwork through an online platform like S6 is a brilliant way to generate income as an artist.
+But I’m sure there are artists on the site that are making much more than I am.
+So you can see, selling artwork through an online platform like S6 is a brilliant way to generate income as an artist.

 There are many platforms out there which you can use, however as I have had the most success (so far) with this platform I’m going to share what I love about it.
 I am writing this article completely of my own will and with no endorsement from S6 and everything in this post is drawn from my experience.
 Now, let’s get down to the benefits of why I think they are a fantastic platform for artists!

 You Set Your Commission

 On art, you set your commission.
 You add as much or as little as you like, on top of the fixed base rate (expenses for creating it).
 You can’t do that with the product range, but I think it reduces the complexity for customers when they are shopping.

 Example above of the commission I set for one of my art pieces, you choose the commission for each size.